 - 3 eggs beaten

-Melt 1/2 cup butter in a large skillet.
-Add celery, onion, poultry seasoning and sage.
+- Melt butter in a large skillet.
+Add onion, celery, poultry seasoning, and sage.
 Cook over medium heat until tender (do not brown).
 Cool.

-Place cornbread and bread in a large bowl with celery, onion, parsley and salt & pepper.
+- Place cornbread and bread in a large bowl with celery & onion mixture, parsley, and salt & pepper.

-Drizzle bread cubes with egg mixture gently tossing just until moistened.
-Add more broth as needed to moisten the mixture allowing the mixture to stand a few minutes between each addition to soak up the moisture.
+- Drizzle bread cubes with egg mixture, gently tossing just until moistened.
+Add more broth if needed to moisten the mixture, allowing the mixture to stand a few minutes between each addition to soak up the moisture.

-Place in a greased 2qt baking dish and dot with remaining butter.
-Cover and bake 35-40 minutes or until heated through.
+- Place in a greased 2qt baking dish.
+Bake uncovered for 35-40 minutes or until heated through.

 - If you'd like to use eggs and this will be stuffed into the bird, use pasteurized eggs.
 The eggs can be left out if you are stuffing a turkey.

 - Prepare the recipe as directed and cool completely before stuffing the turkey.

 - The turkey should be loosely stuffed (don't pack the stuffing in) and extras can be baked on the side.